emaged/finalProject/README.md

 ## Running the application

-To run with flasks test server, make sure your venv is activated and run:
+To run with flask's test server, make sure your venv is activated and run:

 ```bash
 flask run